 From blending ice-cold smoothies and protein shakes to actually cooking soups, sauces, and jams, the Pampered Chef Deluxe Cooking Blender is an innovative product to have in your kitchen!
 Y’all, it even has a heated wash cycle to make cleaning up a snap.

 I, too, was hesitant to order one (Yes, Pampered Chef peeps do have to pay for products, although we get sweet discounts).
 I already had a blender that did little but collect dust.
 However, I have been making hearty zero-point Tomato Soup, apple butter, and Zucchini Soup, along with blending protein powder since I purchased it.

 If you attend your WW (formerly Weight Watchers) workshop regularly, by all means, purchase your protein booster from the venue.

-However, if you’re reading this not a WW member, you here’s my challenge to you.
+However, if you’re reading this not a WW member, here’s my challenge to you.
 Give it a try.
 If you are interested in joining WW, please feel free to use this referral code link.
 You will earn a free month of Weight Watchers using this code!

 Final Thoughts: Enjoy WW Chocolate Protein Booster (or Vanilla Protein Booster) Treats…In Moderation

 Like all things you’ve learned from Weight Watchers, any food, any treat is fine–at least, in moderation!
 So, use these recipes to swap out some fat-laden ice cream milkshakes or even as a supplement.
 But all points count.
 Furthermore, drinking liquid drinks might not keep you as satiated as a real meal.